 - Adding/editing/deleting credit cards

 1. Enabling/disabling autofill forms

-On mobile, you’re going to first need to navigate to the autofill settings menu.
-To do this, open the Chrome app and tap on the three-dot menu icon in the top right corner of the interface.
-From there, select Settings and then find the Autofill and payments option.
+First, you’ll need to navigate to Chrome’s autofill settings menu.
+To do this, open Chrome and tap/click on the three-dot menu icon in the top right corner of the interface.
+From there, select Settings and look for Payment methods and Addresses and more.

-After selecting the item, the option should expand, and you will be greeted with a similar on/off toggle as well as all of the autofill data that Chrome has collected over the lifetime of your account.
-More on that in the following steps.
+After selecting either item, you’ll be brought to a new page and greeted with a similar on/off toggle, as well as all of the autofill data that Chrome has collected over the lifetime of your account.
+More on that in the next few steps.

 2. Adding/editing/deleting addresses

 Under Addresses and more, you’ll see a list of every address that has been saved to your Google account for autofill purposes.
 To add a new address, scroll to the bottom of the list and tap on Add address.
 From there, you can input your name, street address, phone number, and even email.
 Tap on Done when complete.

 If you want to edit or delete an address, just tap on one of the saved items.
 You can either replace the text on any of the lines to edit it or select the trash can at the top of the interface to permanently delete the address.

 On a computer, all of the different addresses should be shown under the on/off toggle.
 You can scroll to the top of the list and click on Add if you want to input a new address or tap on the three-dot menu icon next to each item to either edit or remove the address.

 3. Adding/editing/deleting credit cards